dbc60/win32Service/README.md

- # A Win32 Service Boilerplate
+# Boilerplate for Making a Win32 Service

 The idea behind these class template is to have a place for the boilerplate code needed to create a Windows service, so developers can concentrate on the desired service.